This appendix contains a derivation of the equation for stream connectors from chapter 15.

 For this case, the return value of the inStream() operator is arbitrary.
 Therefore, it is set to the outflow value.

 In this case, inStream() is continuous (contrary to ) and does not depend on flow rates.
 The latter result means that this transformation may remove nonlinear systems of equations, which requires that either simplifications of the form must be provided, or that this case is treated directly.

-This case occurs, when a one-port sensor (like a temperature sensor) is connected to two connected components.
+The case where N=3 and occurs when a one-port sensor (like a temperature sensor) is connected to two connected components.
 For the sensor, the min attribute of the mass flow rate should be set to zero (no fluid exiting the component via this connector).
 This simplification (and similar ones) can also be used if a tool determines that a mass flow rate is zero or non-negative.
 It is also possible to generalize this to the case where more than one sensor is connected.
 The suggested implementation results in the following equations, and as indicated the last formula can be simplified further by using :

 For the two components with finite mass flow rates (not the sensor), the properties discussed for two connected components still hold.
 The connection set equations reflect that the sensor does not any influence by discarding the flow rate of the latter.
 In several cases a non-linear equation system is removed by this transformation.
 However, inStream(..) results in a discontinuous equation for the sensor, which is consistent with modeling the convective phenomena only.
 The discontinuous equation is uncritical, if the sensor variable is not used in a feedback loop with direct feedthrough, since the discontinuous equation is then not part of an algebraic loop.
 Otherwise, it is advisable to regularize or filter the sensor signal.